tonred/StrategyBuilder/README.md

 This Strategy Builder can be used by users to create custom Strategy for their needs.
-It can be a deposit to farm in one transaction (instead of long way deposit+farm in UI), or automatic tool for diversification token into 3 stables in equal proportion.
+It can be a deposit to farm in one transaction (instead of long way deposit+farm in UI), or automatic tool for diversification token into 3 stables in equal proportion

 ### Services